“God put me on this earth to accomplish a certain number of things and right now, I am so far behind I shall never die.”

 How do I find out about my individual state requirements?

 Google.
 But that is also what we are here for.
-If your state requires and extension, we will send it in for you if we have your information inhouse for each state you worked in. 😀
+If your state requires an extension, we will send it in for you if we have your information inhouse for each state you worked in. 😀

 I usually get a federal refund, but owe my home state, should I be concerned with sending in an estimated payment by April 15th?

 We can only answer this based on what most of our clients do.
 Most will file the extension to avoid the larger penalty, but not sweat the smaller stuff of the failure to pay penalty.
 For most clients, these individual state penalties average $20-60 but can be as high as $100 or more.